 Meanwhile, Sterett had fired a Terrier missile at the attacking MiG, but missed.
 A second fired Terrier missile did not miss.
 Soon after the first MiG had started its attack, a second MiG, began to descend from the mountains, starting an attack run but then turned back toward the mountains.
 The second MiG briefly came into range of Sterett’s missiles and two missiles were fired at it.
 The MiG and the two missiles all disappeared from the ship’s radars at the same time, and a second Sterett MiG kill was assumed.

 Later that same day, Sterrett and Higbee were attacked by high speed patrol craft launching Styx anti-ship missiles.
 Sterrett successfully repelled the Styx attack with Terrier missiles, and then, with her 5-inch/54 caliber gun, firing air fragmentation rounds at the radar position of the two-patrol craft, which was believed to have resulted in enemy losses and the sinking of both patrol craft.
 This later proved to be not true.
 What the Sterrett might have seen were phantom radar contacts likely caused by other Navy ships positioned to their north.
-However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…If you would like to read more stories from my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…If you would like to read my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”